Cairi-S/Welcome-Foolish-Mortals/README.md

 The Home screen background image is of the outside of the Haunted Mansion attraction.
 It is chosen to 'invite' players into the game.
 The photo used is credited to [Brian McGowan on Unsplash](https://unsplash.com/photos/he0-fswKsXk).

 The Background of the game is of the iconic [Traditional Haunted Mansion Wallpaper](https://wallpaperaccess.com/haunted-mansion).
-It is chosen to make players feel inside the mansion.
+It has been chosen to make players feel like they are inside the mansion.
 Originally the image used was designed for use as a computer wallpaper and is owned by [The Walt Disney Company](https://thewaltdisneycompany.com/).

 #### Audio files ####

 The notes used in the gameplay are taken from the attraction's most recognizable song - Grim Grinning Ghosts.
 These are A, E, D# and B.

-The audio was created by the developer using [Sibelus](http://www.sibelius.com/download/index.html) and the organ sound from its standard set of instruments.
+The audio was created by the developer using [Sibelus](http://www.sibelius.com/download/index.html) and the organ sound is part of its standard set of instruments.

 The audio files created in Sibelius were modified and converted to mp3 files using [Audacity](https://www.audacityteam.org/).